 - Writing reports of your meetings and agreements with foreign government officials.

-- Taking part in media discussion so as to make commentaries and give updates on the plans of the government or your employers.
+- Taking part in media discussion to make commentaries and give updates on the plans of the government or your employers.

 Important skills for International Relations Specialists